CCN Schedule

 Workshop

-We will organize a workshop co-occurring with CCN at MIT in Cambridge, MA in early August 2024.
+We will organize a workshop as part of the CCN conference at MIT in Cambridge, MA in early August 2024.
 This workshop will serve to bring the community interested in testing and building models of brain processing together.

 We will invite selected participants in the Brain-Score competition to present their benchmarking work during the workshop.